stackus/ftgogo/README.md

 ### Missing

 - Tests.
 Examples of testing these services.
 Both Unit and Integration
-- Api-Gateway.
-I haven't gotten around to creating the gateway.
+- ~~Api-Gateway.
+I haven't gotten around to creating the gateway.~~ Backend-for-Frontends have been added.

 ## Out Of Scope

 Just like the original the following are outside the scope of the demonstration.

-- Logins & Authentication
+- ~~Logins & Authentication~~ The Backend-for-Frontend has implemented this.
-- Accounts & Authorization
+- ~~Accounts & Authorization~~ The Backend-for-Frontend has implemented this.
 - AWS/Azure/GCP or any other cloud deployment instructions or scripts
 - Tuning guidance
 - CI/CD guidance